drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 ## Titles

-* The Dev in Ops Transition
+* The Dev in Ops Transition / Transformation

 ## Abstract